Business Central License Pricing 2026: Essentials, Premium & Per-User Costs

 No per‑company fees: Run up to 300 companies in one environment without an extra “per company” license.
 (If you’re pushing that limit, plan multiple environments for performance/integration hygiene.)

-Storage that scales: You start with 80 GB per tenant plus a per‑user allowance (which increases in Oct 2025).
+Storage that scales: You start with 80 GB per tenant plus a per‑user allowance .
 You can add capacity if you truly need it—but many tenants can reclaim space via cleanup and archiving.

 Translation: fewer “gotchas” at renewal and more control over what you actually pay for.